 As the end of the year approaches, we begin to prepare ourselves for the 2020 tax season.
-As a Canadian taxpayer, calculating your taxes, finding what reporting and filings are needed poses a diverse set of requirements and challenges.
+As a Canadian taxpayer, calculating your taxes, and finding what reporting and filings are needed poses a diverse set of requirements and challenges.

 While we cannot give tax advice, we want to provide you with the information you need to make you feel more comfortable this tax season.
 Below is a summary of the CRA's 20190617 bulletins provided as a guide to help Canadians in their preparations for taxes.